Carl Adams (wrestler)

-Carl Adams (born 1950) is an American retired wrestler, coach, businessman, and inventor.
+Carl Adams (born November 27, 1950) is an American retired wrestler, coach, and businessman.

 Early life

-Adams grew up in Bay Shore, NY attending Brentwood Ross.
+Adams grew up in Bay Shore, New York attending Brentwood Ross High School.
 His senior year he wrestled under legendary coach Joe Campo at 157 lbs and never lost a dual meet en route to winning the State Championship at his weight class.

 Wrestling career

 Following his standout prep career, Adams continued his wrestling at Iowa State.
 As a freshman he wrestled at the 152 lbs weight class where he compiled a 9–2–1 dual mark and finished fifth at the NCAA Championship.
 That same season, the Cyclones took home the team title that year for the first time since 1965.
 Adams won his only Big Eight Conference championship in 1970, but was unable to place in the top eight at nationals as the Cyclones won back-to-back NCAA team titles.
 However, Adams was able to master his weight class in his final two seasons.
 In 1971, Adams was 9–2–1 in duals and won his first NCAA title by beating Oregon State's Mike Jones 18–5 in the championship match.
 Adams did not lose a dual match in his senior season (16–0–1) and capped off his second consecutive individual national title with a 7–4 decision against Stan Dziedzic from Slippery Rock.
 He was one of three Cyclone individual national titlists in 1972 (Ben Peterson, Chris Taylor), as the Cyclones were national champions for the third time in Adams' four seasons with the Cyclones.
 Adams concluded his collegiate career with a dual record of 45–4–4.

 After ending his ISU career continued to excel on the mat at the international level.
 Adams won the AAU 163-pound national championship in 1973 and 1975 and placed fifth in the 1975 World Team Championship held in Minsk.
 He won a silver medal at the 1975 Pan American Games in Mexico City.

 In 2019, Adams was inducted into the National Wrestling Hall of Fame as a Distinguished Member.